-Yet another nuance view in this theory suggests that the effect of incentives is not linear, but rather that “intermediate” payouts have a disproportionately high crowding-out effect compared with low or high payout levels.
+Yet a more nuanced view holds that the effect of incentives is not linear, but rather that “intermediate” payouts have a disproportionately high crowding-out effect compared with low or high payout levels.
 Tenbrunsel and Messick argued that a weak system of sanctions produces worse results than having no sanctions at all.
 By introducing a sanctioning system, the principal changes the evaluation of the problem from an ethical dilemma to a business decision, consequently shifting individual considerations away from ethics and toward self-interest.
-Research done by Devine has also find similar findings with regard to the importance of the intrinsic motivation in a broader term relative to Einslicht narrow focus on autonomy.
-For example, she and her colleagues find that in each study, explicit race bias was moderated by internal motivation to respond without prejudice, whereas implicit race bias was moderated by the interaction of internal and external motivation to respond without prejudice.
-Specifically she

-Another objection to the usage of external intervention to change people implicit biases, come from the work of Bartlet.
-According to her, when people who do not have the internal motivation to avoid racial bias are being threatened or coerced, they are unable to change their evaluation in the same way as people who have higher commitment to avoid racial bias.
-While we share some of the concerns raised in this paper, it is not clear from her paper how can we know in advance the type of bias and its size, in addition, the challenge is to motivate people to change without them feeling coerced.
+Research done by Devine has shown that explicit race bias was moderated by internal motivation to respond without prejudice, whereas implicit race bias was moderated by the interaction of internal and external motivation to respond without prejudice.
+Specifically she found that high internal, low external participants exhibited lower levels of implicit race bias relative to other participants.
+She developed concept scales related to the existence of individual difference in the internal level of motivation to avoid prejudice.
+Similarly, Bartlett found that, when people who do not have the internal motivation to avoid racial bias are being threatened or coerced, they are unable to change their evaluation in the same way as people who have a stronger commitment to avoid racial bias.
+Her work highlights the challenge of motivating people to change without them feeling coerced.